AttifyOS/linux-router/README.md

-# linux-router
+# Linux-router

-Linux-router packaged for AttifyOS
+Set Linux as router in one command.
+Support Internet sharing, redsocks, Wifi hotspot, IPv6